Facts About Our Work in Guyana

 Wheelchair Program: A total of 550 wheelchairs were distributed throughout the year to the disabled across the country.
 Distribution was conducted by the Ptolemy Reid Rehabilitation Centre, the Palms, Saint Francis Developers, Linden Hospital Complex, the Suddie Hospital in Essequibo and Food For The Poor.

 Vreed-en-Hoop Wesleyan Church Resource Centre Project: The new facility serves to provide academic and vocational training to individuals in the surrounding region with a keen focus on the depressed community of Plastic City.

-- Food For The Poor works with 11 orphanages as part of the Angels Of Hope program.
-Through this program, 244 children receive shelter, an education and loving care.
+- Food For The Poor works with 11 children's homes as part of the Angels Of Hope program.
+Through this program, 254 orphaned or abandoned children receive shelter, an education and loving care.

 - Food For The Poor has delivered more than 900 computer workstations to community centers, schools and other teaching institutions and has shipped marching band equipment to 13 communities since inception.

 In 2016, Food For The Poor completed the following projects: